 Businesses have several options available to them: they can raise their prices, cut employees’ hours, lay off staff or outsource certain projects.
 Companies have pared down their structure by offering contracts to service firms.
 Employers can increase their headcount and reduce the number of full-time employees they have on their staff.
 There are additional options available to employers, such as keeping the same structure and raising prices for the consumers.

 On the topic of using contractors, make sure you simplify your tax filings and maintain accurate records.
-When considering filing 1099 online to several contractors, it can get cumbersome and time-consuming.
+When you decide to file 1099 online to several contractors, it can get cumbersome and time-consuming.
 This is because you’ve not just got to send out printed copies of the 1099 and w-2 forms, not just submit the filings to the recipients.
-A quick tip: find an e-file service that does BOTH the e-filing and the print and delivery for you.
+A quick tip: find a service to efile 1099 forms that does BOTH the e-filing and the print and delivery for you.
 Check out www.eFile4Biz.com to see what one should look like.

 Employers can also hire contractors, who don’t technically qualify as full-time employees.
 Other companies have decided to rely primarily on temp employees to avoid driving up costs.
 From paring down the headcount to sourcing key tasks, companies have tackled the increased costs of offering healthcare to employees with a range of methods.